 How to trademark a logo

 Yes, logos qualify for trademark protection.
-Logos following some of the same requirements to consider when filing for trademark protection, including whether the logo might be confusingly similar to another one and whether it is distinctive to get protection.
+Logos follow some of the same requirements to consider when filing for trademark protection, including whether the logo might be confusingly similar to another one and whether it is distinctive enough to get protection.
 To receive a trademark registration for a logo, the symbol or design must be used alongside its goods and services.

 The potential spectrum of trademark distinctiveness has five separate designations.
 The five different categories that determine the strength of your brand includes generic, descriptive, suggestive, arbitrary, and fanciful.
 These are legal terms of art that mean something specific to the inherent strength of a brand.